7 Questions About Your Colonoscopy

 March may be Colorectal Cancer Awareness Month, but you can make an appointment to get your colon screened any time (and for patients over 50, the sooner the better).

 To schedule your colonoscopy screening, contact Fort HealthCare Surgical Associates at (920) 563-7900 or the Lake Mills clinic at (920) 648-8393.
-Patients over the age of 50 who are otherwise healthy and scheduling a first-time screening will receive a $20 gas card if they go in for a colonoscopy between now and June 30, 2016.
+Or, speak with your primary care provider, and they can help you with a referral for an appointment.